Telemedicine Software Guide: Development, Cost, and Benefits

 Augmented Reality.
 AR technology will enable the visualization of healthcare information in a multidimensional way.
 For example, detecting disease through image recognition can help doctors diagnose patients with real-time screening analysis that is just as accurate as done by experts.

 Our extensive guide on the role of IoT in Healthcare covers some great use cases of smart solutions for medical industry.
 Check it out!

 The core purpose of telemedicine software development is to create a suitable environment for physicians-patients relationships.
 Commonly, telehealth software solutions can be divided into four types:

 - On-demand urgent care.
 Emergency care gains from digitalization the most.
-According to research, about 20% of emergency care given in healthcare facilities can be provided online.
+According to McKinsey analysis, conducted in July 2021, about 20% of emergency care given in healthcare facilities can be provided online.
 To create a custom telemedicine app of this type, you’ll need to add video and audio support, Google calendar, schedule-related features, document management, and integrate the EHR system.

 - Planned care.
 This type runs for a patient checkup after an in-person visit.
 The doctor handles the patient according to their treatment plan.
 Users can send text or voice call messages to the physician if they have treatment-based questions (e.g., drug schedule, result monitoring, etc.).

 - Mental support.
 These days, such a type of software is acquiring popularity because many people experience physical and mental overexertion.
 They allow you to deliver mental health services to users' homes, making them feel safe and secure.